kh14762/chiral-impulse/README.md

   #### Print
   _Player is equipped with a printstone.
 The relationsip between them is binding_.
-  - contains a set of heuristic bits that are movable only by the owning player.
+  - contains a set of place-able platonic stone, move-able only by the owning player.
   - is capable of replicating itself over a set duration.
   - cube.

   #### Platonic
   _Printers can construct platonic stones, these are accounted for as bits by the printer_
-   - A device that can relay interactions between artifacts and players
+   - A stone that can relay interactions between artifacts and players
    - 5 configurations

 **Organized by cost**